soobinrho/BeeMovr/DEVLOG.md

 # How to run an individual TypeScript file rather than running the entire project.
 ts-node <filename>

-# Hownto add a development dependency.
+# How to add a development dependency.
 pnpm add -D <package name>
 ```